What Is Kybella?

 Vanquish.
 Also known as radiofrequency lipolysis, Vanquish heats fat cells with a radio frequency, killing them.

-Neck Contouring Surgery.
+Neck contouring surgery.
 This is a more invasive option than the previous ones mentioned.
 It may consist of liposuction, a neck lift, or both.
 The goal of this surgery is to give the chin and neck a flat, smooth appearance, without a double chin.

-Does Kybella Really Work?
+Does Kybella Work?